An important part of well-being is having a career that fits your skills and interests.

 Take part in our weekend and holiday events and workshops.
 The ever-changing programme encourages play, learning, and creativity.
 For more please check What’s On and/or email firstname.lastname@example.org

-Light parade with Parkwood Academy and Kings Road Primary School – Supported by a £98,000 grant from National Lottery Heritage Fund
+STEAM school project with Parkwood Academy, Kings Road Primary School & Chelmsford Community Light Parade.
+Supported as part of a £98,000 grant from National Lottery Heritage Fund (School part) & a £20,000 grant from Arts Council England (Community part)

-Light Parade with Writtle Infant and Junior School – Supported by a £98,000 grant from the National Lottery Heritage Fund
+STEAM school project with Writtle Infant and Junior school & Writtle Community Light Parade.
+Supported as part of a £98,000 grant from the National Lottery Heritage Funding & a sponsorship from Writtle Parish Council

 An animation about the environment created at a family day in partnership with Essex Book Festival – https://www.youtube.com/watch?v=KJlnFbaLnc8